epurpur/python-intro/README.md

 ## Who am I?
 * I'm a librarian here at UVA [Research Data Services](https://data.library.virginia.edu/rds-staff/) -I'm a liaison to various engineering departments.
 Basically, if they need stuff from the library I try to make it available for them.
-I also know GIS (Geographic Information Systems)
+I also help people with GIS (Geographic Information Systems) projects and sometimes programming-related questions.

     * ep9k@virginia.edu
     * Brown Science & Engineering Library office i046